Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

-When I don't feel up to cooking for a long time, I like to make dry curries.
-For dry curry, you don't need ground masala paste.
-You can make use of dry spice powders here, which will cut down the cooking time.
+When I don't feel up to spending a long time cooking, I like to make dry curries.
+For dry curries, you don't need ground masala paste.
+You can make use of dry spice powders here, which will cut down on the cooking time.
 These spice powders are available in Indian stores.

-- 2 cups potatoes, cut in medium size cubes
+- 2 cups potatoes, cut in medium-sized cubes

 - 1 cup capsicum, cut in pieces

 - 1 teaspoon mustard seeds

 - 1/4 teaspoon dry mango powder (amchur powder), available in Indian stores

 - 1/2 teaspoon coriander powder, available in Indian stores